anders94/api-docs/source/includes/_getting-started.md

 Private HTTP endpoints are authenticated using HMAC-SHA512 signed POST request.

 Private HTTP endpoints also require a nonce, which must be an integer greater than the previous nonce used.
 There is no requirement that nonces increase by a specific amount, so the current epoch time in milliseconds is an easy choice.
-Note that each API key has its own nonce tracking.
+As each API key has its own nonce tracking, using a different keys for each client process can greatly simplify nonce management.

 ### Deposit